 Best Violin Books for Intermediate Level Players

 The Suzuki Violin Books (Volumes 2-4) are part of the violin method series by Shinichi Suzuki.
-According to Shinichi Suzuki, a world-renowned violinist and teacher, the greatest joy an adult can know comes from developing a child’s potential.
+According to Shinichi Suzuki, a world-renowned violinist and teacher, the greatest joy an adult can know come from developing a child’s potential.
 So he/she can express all that is harmonious and best in human beings.

 Aside from the fact that the Suzuki method is heralded around the globe as one of the most effective ways of learning the violin.
 Their books consist of various pieces by famous classical composers.
 Each lesson has approached by studying each piece, which is offered through a structured approach.